 Everyone should avoid eating a lot of fat, cholesterol, salt and processed sugar, even if their liver is healthy.
-In addition, those with HCV should limit or avoid alcohol.
+In addition, those with hepatitis C should limit or avoid alcohol.
 Drinking alcohol will speed up liver damage.
-It is best to avoid wild mushrooms because many kinds look similar.
-Poisonous mushrooms are very damaging to the liver.

-Eating properly can help decrease some of the symptoms of Hepatitis C, like feeling tired and sick.
-Drink lots of water for general health benefits.
-HCV is not a digestive disease.
-Diet will not affect the disease.
-Your doctor may put you on a special diet if you have advanced liver disease.
+Eating properly can help decrease some of the symptoms of hepatitis C, like feeling tired and sick.
+Drink lots of water for general health benefits. hepatitis C is not a digestive disease; diet will not affect the disease.
+Your provider may put you on a special diet if you have advanced liver disease.

 Transmission and Risk

-- Injecting street drugs, such as heroin or cocaine, even if it's only once.
-The needles and other drug "works" that are used to prepare or inject the drug may have had someone else's blood that contained HCV on them.
+- Injecting drugs, such as heroin, even if it's only once.
+The needles and other drug "works" that are used to prepare or inject the drug may have had someone else's blood that contained hepatitis C on them.

 - Being a health care worker with frequent contact with blood on the job, especially from accidental needlesticks.